LPMatrix/LPMatrix/README.md

 ### Since you are here, I'll tell you about myself 👋

-### I am Software Engineer who uses Laravel and try to pose as a designer and frontend developer by using Vue and Figma.
-Since my hands can't stay put, I find myself doing Machine Learning Stuff.
+### I am a Software Engineer who uses Laravel and try to pose as a designer and frontend developer by using Figma and Vue.
+Since my hands can't stay put, I find myself doing Machine Learning Stuff once in a while.
 #### 📫 How to reach me:
 * mubaraqsanusi908@gmail.com
 * https://twitter.com/WeirdMatrix